TommyBoiss/Common-Password-Detector/README.md

 # Common Password Dectetor
-Hello this is a project that I've worked on because I'm board!
+Hello this is a project that I've worked on because I'm bored!
 Anyway the purpose is to detect the security of an inputted password checking for common patterns and common passwords.
 ## Warning
-In default conditions I would reccomend only accepting 0 points
+In default conditions I would reccomend only accepting 0 to -1 points
 # Requirements
 `Python 3.12` [Link](https://www.python.org/downloads/release/python-3120/)
 # Quick Start